 Conditional Trigger

 If you have added any conditional questions under this question, this is where you would set the trigger to show that conditional question.
-You will have to create the conditional question(s) then return to the question to set the conditional trigger.
+You will have to create the conditional question(s) then return to the triggering question to set the conditional trigger.

 A conditional trigger can only point to a conditional question under the question where you are setting the trigger.